CLINICAL LABORATORY SCIENCE (CLSC)

 An overview of research design and methods used in clinical laboratory research.
 The course covers methodological and ethical considerations influencing research design and prepares student to critically examine professional literature.

-This course covers the knowledge and skills needed to determine the clinical value, diagnostic accuracy, and cost of establishing a new assay in a molecular diagnostic laboratory.
+This course covers the knowledge and skills needed to determine the clinical value and analytical validity of a new assay in a clinical laboratory.
+Topics include regulatory requirements, quality control, as well as verification and validation studies.
+Majors Only.

 This course provides a foundation in the technical and non-technical aspects of supervising and managing clinical laboratory testing services within the current health care delivery system.
 Topics include: regulation of clinical laboratories, accreditation of laboratories, financial management, information systems management, management of the quality of clinical laboratory testing, personnel management, leadership and communication skills, and ethics in the clinical laboratory testing environment.
 Previously offered as CLSC 650.
 MCLS majors only.